Flapjacks

 • Easy to customize.
 Change up the flavors, add fruit, chocolate, and more.

-How to make flapjacks
+How to make British flapjacks

 Flavor variations

 • Banana.
-Omit half a cup of the rolled oats but add 2 large overripe bananas, mashed.
+Omit half a cup of the rolled oats, but add 2 large overripe bananas, mashed.
 Add 1/2 tablespoon of cinnamon for some added flavor.

 • Apple.
 Replace half the coconut oil with unsweetened applesauce, and add 1/2 cup of dried apples OR 2 chopped granny smith apples.